This homemade maple granola is made with real maple syrup and lots of fruits and nuts. Endlessly customizable with any combination of add-ins.

 - 1/2 cup sunflower seeds, raw, unsalted

 - 1/2 cup brown sugar, packed

-- 1/4 cup vegetable, canola or coconut oil
+- 1/4 cup vegetable oil, or other neutral tasting oil

 - 1/2 cup shredded coconut

 - 1/2 cup raisins

 - Preheat oven to 300 ° F. (regular bake setting/not fan assisted)

 - Combine the oats, almonds, sunflower seeds, brown sugar and salt in a large bowl.
 Stir well to combine, breaking up any lumps of brown sugar.

 - In a glass measuring cup, combine the oil and the maple syrup.
 Microwave for 45 seconds to 1 minute.
 Remove.
 Add vanilla and stir well.

 - Pour oil/maple syrup mixture over the oats mixture.
 Using two spoons, stir and toss the mixture until all of the oats are coated with the syrup.